-Nail your narrative, develop your critical awareness and build on your creative flair through our hugely popular English and creative writing degree - with 100 per cent overall student satisfaction in the latest National Student Survey (2020), it's the most popular in the UK.
+Nail your narrative, develop your critical awareness and build on your creative flair through our hugely popular English and creative writing degree - we're in the top 12 for overall satisfaction in the latest National Student Survey (2022).

 We'll help expand your familiarity with literature - and expand your mind, so that you become a more innovative and globally conscious writer with a huge range of classic and cutting-edge writing techniques at your command.
 But we'll also offer a practical edge to your ambitions, ensuring your energies are channelled into unrivalled opportunities, keeping you focused on your future.